 SDG 16 is critical for business and business is critical for SDG 16.
 Business thrives in peaceful environments with effective institutions where operating costs are predictable and working environments are stable.
 The lack of such an enabling environment can generate costs and financial, legal and reputational risks.
 From a business perspective, a country’s governance is therefore an important externality.
 However, business can also exert considerable influence on a country’s governance system: companies can promote peace, justice and inclusion, e.g. by preventing exploitation, by adhering to labour standards or by curbing corruption.
 In turn, business can undermine the rule of law and exacerbate tensions and instability in society, e.g. by failing to share information and consult with local communities in areas where they operate.

 The private sector was actively involved in the negotiations of the 2030 Agenda, including through one of the so-called Major Groups.
-Many other actors also called for the engagement of business, both to leverage resources and innovation and to ensure business recognizes its responsibilities towards the societies it operates in.
+Many other actors also called for the engagement of businesses, both to leverage resources and innovation and to ensure they recognize their responsibilities towards the societies they operate in.
 As a result, the 2030 Agenda calls explicitly on “all businesses to apply their creativity and innovation to solving sustainable development challenges” […] “while protecting labour rights and environmental and health standards in accordance with relevant international standards and agreements and other on-going initiatives in this regard, such as the Guiding Principles on Business and Human Rights and the labour standards of ILO, the Convention on the Rights of the Child and key multilateral environmental agreements, for parties to those agreements” (para 67).

-Business can, thus, not only provide investment to the progress of SDG 16 through resources.
-It can also champion ways of doing business that advance peace, justice and inclusion.
+Business can, thus, not only provide investment to the progress of SDG 16 through resources, but also champion ways of doing business that advance peace, justice and inclusion.